Liu Hongchang: During Liu Bin's reign

 Liu Bin was said to be arrogant and licentious as emperor, and many of his attendants were killed despite innocence.
 Liu Hongchang often tried to speak with him to change his ways, to no effect.

 Later in 942, a group of agrarians, believed that a god had foreordained that Zhang Yuxian, a lowly county administrator at Bolo County (博羅, in modern Huizhou, Guangdong), was to be their ruler, rose against Southern Han rule.
 Liu Bin sent Liu Hongchang to command the army against Zhang, with a younger brother, Liu Honggao the Prince of Xun, serving as his deputy.
 However, Liu Hongchang and Liu Honggao were defeated and surrounded by Zhang's agrarian army.
 They escaped capture only due to the efforts of the officer Chen Daoxiang (陳道庠).
 Much of the eastern part of the Southern Han realm was captured by Zhang's army.

 Despite this, Liu Bin remained arrogant and licentious, and ignored advice from Liu Hongchang and the eunuch Wu Huai'en (吳懷恩), both of whom tried to change his behavior.
 Liu Hongxi was plotting to take over the state, and therefore encouraged Liu Bin's behavior.
-As Liu Bin favored arm wrestling, Liu Hongdu had Chen train five arm wrestlers to wrestle with Liu Bin.
+As Liu Bin favored arm wrestling, Liu Hongxi had Chen train five arm wrestlers to wrestle with Liu Bin.
 In 943, one night, when Liu Bin was drunk, Chen and the arm wrestlers, at Liu Hongxi's order, killed Liu Bin and his attendants.
 The next morning, the princes and the officials, realizing that Liu Bin had been killed, were initially not daring to enter the palace.
 Liu Hongchang led his younger brothers in welcoming Liu Hongxi to the palace and offering the throne to him.
 Liu Hongxi then took the throne (as Emperor Zhongzong) (and changed his name to Liu Sheng).